 Outstanding communication is a very important aspect of a successful association.
 Set forth below are some suggestions on how to have stellar communication skills within your community:

-- Distribute, mail, publish or post notice of board meetings, meeting minutes or financial statements to owners regularly;
+- Distribute, mail, publish or post notice of board meetings, meeting minutes, or financial statements to owners regularly;

-- Conduct town hall meetings where members can submit questions for the board to answer or the board can meet with residents in an informal oral Q & A setting;
+- Conduct town hall meetings where members can submit questions for the board to answer or the board can meet with residents in an informal oral Q & setting;

 - Plan and present social events around holidays where board members can interact with neighbors in a relaxed environment;